lkabuci/cpp_pool/README.md

 cmake --build .
 ```

+single instance of a variable in memory
+reference parameter `double& value`

 * Class is a template for objects, and an object is an instance of a class.

 ```cpp